pierre-roth/rstar-arc/weekly_progress_report.md

   - Research
   - Started breaking down code into classes and functions
   - Getting a cold (again) in the first week of the project :(
+  - Being plagued by needing to constantly make decisions and trade-offs

 - **Issues and Questions**: